HectorRicardo/simple-music-app/README.md

 implementation.

-To understand the Android music app architecture, we first need to have in mind some of the expectations that a decent Android music-playing app must fulfill:
+To understand the Android music app architecture, we first need to have in mind the two most important expectations that a decent Android music-playing app must
+fulfill:

-  - **Expectation 1**: The app's music player should be consistently controllable not only from the app's UI, but also from other places (aka **controlling places**), such as:
+  - **Expectation 1**: The app's music player should be controllable not only from the app's UI, but also from other places (aka **controllers**), such as:
       - the notification bar/lock screen (your app should provide a notification for the player)
+      - external media hardware buttons
       - Google Assistant
-      - external media hardware buttons
       - Android Auto
       - Wear OS
-      - other custom apps (might be optional, depending on your use case).
+      - other custom apps.
   - **Expectation 2**: The app should keep playing in the background even if the user minimizes it, switches to another app, or locks the screen.
-While it's on the background, the player should still remain controllable by the controlling places.
+While it's on the background, the player should still remain controllable by the controllers listed above.

-  - **Expectation 3**: Android Auto, Wear OS, and other custom controlling apps should be able to access and browse the music library (songs, playlists, albums, artists, etc..). offered by your app.
-If they found a media item available in your media library, they should be able to command the player to play that item.
+If you're knowledgeable in Android development, you'll probably realize that these expectations strongly suggest that we need a client-server architecture for our app.
+This is because:

+  - A service is used to perform work in the background while the app is minimized.
+If our player lives inside a service, then this will fulfill the second expectation.
+  - A client can connect and send commands to the service.
+If we consider clients to be the controllers listed in Expectation 1, then this fulfills said expectation.

+If you're not knowledgeable in Android, or want a quick refresh, then read on for more information about services.

+In fact, music apps are such a very good, common, and practical examples where we can use the client-server architecture that Android created two particular classes for this scenario: the `MediaBrowser` (corresponding to the client) and the `MediaBrowserService` (corresponding to the service).

+This is how it will work:

+  1. You associate a `MediaBrowser` instance to your activity.
+Th media browser instance will act as a client to your service.
+  2. Upon app startup, the media browser binds to your service.
+  3.
+app startup, will bind to your service `

+client-service

 To meet these expectations, we need to architect our app in 5 overall/general steps, which I outline below.
 I'm gonna be explaining these 5 steps in the next sections, so don't worry if they don't make sense in the first read.